OBCache: Optimal Brain KV Cache Pruning for Efficient Long-Context LLM Inference: Experimental Setup

 \subsection{Datasets}

-We evaluate \obc{} and existing cache eviction methods on three benchmarks: Needle-In-A-Haystack \citep{kamradt2023needle}, LongBench \citep{bai2023longbench}, and perplexity on the PG19 dataset \citep{rae2019compressive}, targeting prefill-phase static cache eviction and decoding-phase dynamic cache eviction, respectively.
+We evaluate \obc{} and existing cache eviction methods on three benchmarks: RULER \citep{hsieh2024ruler}, LongBench \citep{bai2024longbench}, and the PG19 dataset \citep{rae2019compressive}, targeting prefill-stage static cache eviction and decoding-stage dynamic cache eviction, respectively.

-\paragraph{Needle-In-A-Haystack (NIAH).} We follow the setup from the RULER benchmark \citep{hsieh2024ruler}, specifically the \texttt{niah\_single\_2} task\footnote{\url{https://github.com/NVIDIA/RULER/blob/main/README.md}}, where a randomly generated 7-digit “needle” passkey is embedded into a Paul Graham essay haystack.
-Context lengths of 4K, 8K, 16K, and 32K tokens are tested, with each setting containing 250 randomly generated samples.
+\paragraph{RULER.} RULER is a synthetic long-context benchmark that expands upon the vanilla Needle-In-A-Haystack \citep{kamradt2023needle} test and comprises more comprehensive and challenging tasks.
+It includes 13 synthetic tasks across four categories: retrieval, multi-hop tracing, aggregation, and question answering.
+We follow the setup from the official repository\footnote{\url{https://github.com/NVIDIA/RULER}} using the default task configurations.
+For both LLaMA-3.1 and Qwen-2.5, context lengths of 4K and 32K tokens are evaluated.
+Each context-length setting contains 1,625 randomly generated samples, with 125 samples for each of the 13 synthetic tasks.

 \paragraph{LongBench.} LongBench includes 16 datasets across six task categories: single-document QA, multi-document QA, summarization, few-shot learning, synthetic reasoning, and code completion.
-The average input length is 6,711 words (approximately 16K tokens).
-For all models and methods, we truncate each sample to a maximum of 32K tokens.
-To ensure fair comparison, we follow SnapKV \citep{li2024snapkv} and perform cache eviction only during the prefill phase.
-Task-specific evaluation metrics (e.g., Exact Match/F1 for QA tasks, ROUGE for summarization tasks) are reported using LongBench's official evaluation script\footnote{\url{https://github.com/THUDM/LongBench/blob/main/LongBench/pred.py}}.
+The average input length is 6,711 words, which is approximately 16K tokens.
+We do not perform input truncation during our experiments.
+Following SnapKV \citep{li2024snapkv} and AdaKV \citep{feng2026ada}, cache eviction occurs only during the prefill phase.
+We report task-specific evaluation metrics (e.g., Exact Match/F1 for QA tasks, ROUGE for summarization tasks) as the scores.
+Following LongBench's official evaluation script\footnote{\url{https://github.com/THUDM/LongBench/blob/main/LongBench/pred.py}}, we do not apply a chat template for TREC, TriviaQA, SAMSum, Lcc, and RepoBench-P tasks.

-\paragraph{Perplexity.} For decoding-phase cache eviction, we adopt the PG19 test set following the setup in StreamingLLM \citep{xiao2024estreamingllm}.
+\paragraph{Language Modeling.} For decoding-phase cache eviction, we adopt the PG19 test set following the setup in StreamingLLM \citep{xiao2024estreamingllm}.
 PG19 contains 100 full-length books, each averaging around 70K tokens.
 We evaluate on the standard test split\footnote{\url{https://huggingface.co/datasets/emozilla/pg19}} and compute perplexity across varying context lengths (from 1 to 32K), using a fixed KV cache budget of 1024 tokens for all dynamic cache eviction methods.